 This is supposed to have the same strength as a court order and breach of an undertaking constitutes contempt of court.

 If the Respondent breaches an undertaking, you would need to return to Court and apply for their committal for contempt of court.

 How do I enforce an Occupation Order or a Non-Molestation Order?

 Breach of a Non-Molestation Order is an arrestable offence under section 42A FLA 1996 and the respondent could be found guilty of a criminal offence.

-An Occupation Order may have a power of arrest attached to it.
+An Occupation Order may have a power of arrest attached to it (at the discretion of the court).
 This would allow the police to arrest the respondent if there is reasonable cause to suspect that the Order has been breached.

 In what circumstances is legal aid available when there has been domestic abuse?

 If you are a victim of domestic abuse or there is a child protection concern you may be able to get Legal Aid to help you.
 This can be to help with the Injunctions, Divorce or a Child Arrangements Order.

 To be provided with Legal Aid you must be able to give your solicitor some evidence that you have been a victim of domestic violence by the Respondent.
 They may ask for the following evidence within a certain time frame—for example within the last 2 or 5 years.

 - protective injunction